hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5091

 Has the time not yet come for those who believe that their hearts should be humbled at the remembrance of Allah and to the truth that has been revealed?
-And that they should not be like those who were given the Scripture before, whose hearts grew hard after the passage of long time, and many of them were evildoers.
+And that they should not be like those who were given the Scripture before, whose hearts grew hard after the passage of a long time, and many of them were evildoers.

 # 5092